-This is a Game of Thrones Season 8 Episode 1 review post has spoilers for Season 8 Episode 1.
+This Game of Thrones Season 8 Episode 1 review post has spoilers for Season 8 Episode 1.
 Only read on if you are OK with being spoiled.

 When Season 7 ended, we were left with Ice Viserion destroying the Wall and the Night King and a huge army pouring south of the Wall, ready to destroy everything in its path.
 Then the opening credits for Season 8 — which are brand new — carried on the story.
 We could see the hole in the Wall during the new credits and the ice as it traveled south, moving toward lands that we have been following closely for seven seasons so far.